Ella-Botti/ella-backend/readme.md

     `echo "BOT_TOKEN=your_bot_token_here" > .env`

    Your `BOT_TOKEN` will be the same as `@BotFather` gave you for your own bot.

-4. run the following commands: `pip3 install python-telegram-bot`
+4. run the following commands: `pip3 install python-telegram-bot` and `pip3 install -u python-dotenv`

 5. Run EllaBot.py, which starts the Telegram command listener.